docwhat/mergit/README.md

 * Simple tools
 * Programs that need to work on any ruby without installing gems

+## My original use case

+When I wrote the original mergit, my goal was to distribute development/build scripts to a variety of systems.

+These scripts had the following requirements:

+1. The scripts needed to be easy to install.
+    * Our developers hadn't had experience with Ruby yet.
+This is before ruby 1.9.2 was released!
+    * We didn't have an in-house RPM server (which wouldn't help our Windows systems anyway).
+2. The scripts needed minimal or no requirements.
+    * Bundler and RVM were new and a pain to automatically install.
+    * Not all systems had the (easy) root access needed to install required gems or build tools.
+    * All the CentOS systems had Ruby (>= 1.8.7 by default)
+    * All the Windows systems could easily get a version of Ruby (a quirk of our development/build environment).
+    * We had a mechanism to get a reasonably current ruby for Solaris.
+3. The scripts needed to work on Windows, Solaris, and CentOS.
+4. I wanted to write the scripts with the best practices; unit tests, one-class-per-file, SOLID design.
+    * I needed the scripts to work reliably, so I needed good tests.
+    * It was easier to work on if we followed SOLID design principles.

+The scripts I wrote in the end could be installed on any development or build system via a simple `curl` and only required *any* working ruby of version 1.8.7 or greater.

+This was possible because all the `.rb` files were merged into single files, including the one gem I needed (the pure ruby `minitar`).

 ## Limitations

 Mergit uses simple text processing, therefore it can be tripped up.
 Some known problems include: